51st state

-In recent years, the term has been used most often in reference to active statehood movements in Washington, D.C., and in Puerto Rico, both voted for statehood in recent referendums: D.C. in 2016 and Puerto Rico in 2020.
+In the 2000s, 2010s, and the 2020s, the term has been used most often in reference to active statehood movements in Washington, D.C., and in Puerto Rico, both voted for statehood in recent referendums: D.C. in 2016 and Puerto Rico in 2020.
 Their admission to the Union as states would require congressional approval.
 The two regions have different statuses within the U.S., with Puerto Rico as one of the five permanently inhabited U.S. territories, while D.C. has unique status as a federal administrative district.
 The path to statehood for Puerto Rico in particular would have parallels to the admission process of most U.S. states outside of the original Thirteen British Colonies, which started as territories before becoming states.

 Since the 2024 U.S. presidential election, the phrase has also been frequently invoked in reference to Canada, as Donald Trump has used the phrase repeatedly while calling for the U.S. annexation of Canada.
 The U.S. annexed sovereign nations as states in the past, including Texas, Hawaii, and Vermont, though this has not happened in recent history.
 Some U.S. states have experienced movements to split into two states, often due to strong political disagreements between different regions of a state.
 There is precedent for such state-splitting moves in U.S. history, such as the creation of Kentucky and West Virginia from Virginia, though, again, there have been no such moves in more than a century.
 The phrase can also be used as a slang term in reference to regions or sovereign nations around the world that are not actually considered prospects for U.S. annexation, but are considered to be aligned with U.S. culture or political or military interests.
-This slang may be used in either a positive sense, or in a pejorative sense (particularly towards Canada) similar to the term Americanization.
+This slang may be used in either a positive sense, or in a pejorative sense (particularly towards Canada), similar to the term Americanization.

 Legal requirements

 This 2022 Congressional Research Service report examines the legal processes for admission to the Union.

-Article IV, Section 3, Clause 1 of the United States Constitution authorizes Congress to admit new states into the United States (beyond the thirteen already in existence at the time the Constitution went into effect in 1788).
+Article IV, Section 3, Clause 1 of the United States Constitution authorizes Congress to admit new states into the United States (beyond the 13 already in existence at the time the Constitution went into effect in 1788).
 Historically, most new states brought into being by Congress have been established from an organized incorporated territory, created and governed by Congress.
 In some cases, an entire territory became a state; in others, some part of a territory became a state.
 As defined in a 1953 U.S. Senate Committee on Interior and Insular Affairs, the traditionally accepted requirements for statehood are: